'Vision Zero' Road Safety Strategy 2024 to 2035

 We will set appropriate speed limits by:

-• Adopting a new approach to 20 mph speed limits.
+• Surrey County Council adopting a new more flexible approach to 20 mph speed limits.

-We will improve compliance with the speed limit by:
+We will improve compliance with existing speed limits by:

-• Targeting the top 33 high priority speeding and casualty problem sites that have been identified through the speed management plan process by 2030.
+• Targeting the top high-priority speeding and casualty problem sites that have been identified through the speed management plan process.
 The list will be reviewed on an ongoing basis.

 • Undertake media and publicity campaign work to highlight the risks and implications of driving too fast.